nmhongtram/sql-learning/sql-notes.md

 *   **Explicitly list columns** instead of using `SELECT *`.
 This makes the query more robust to schema changes (e.g., column reordering, additions) in the underlying tables over time, preventing silent data mismatches.
 *   Consider **adding a "Source Table" column** (a static string) to your combined result set to identify which original table each record came from.
 This can be very useful for analysis and auditing.

 ***

+## SQL Course 12: SQL Functions Explained | In 5 Minutes
+*   **What is an SQL Function?**
+    *   An SQL function is a **built-in code block** that accepts an input value, processes it, and then returns a result (an output value).
+    *   They are used to perform various operations on data within tables, such as data manipulation, aggregation, analysis, data cleansing, and data transformations, to solve specific SQL tasks.

+*   **Categories of SQL Functions:**
+    *   **Single-row functions**: These functions take a **single input value** and return a **single output value**.
+An example is the `LEFT` function, which extracts a specified number of characters from the left of a string.
+Subcategories include functions for string, numeric, date and time values, and handling NULLs.
+    *   **Multi-row functions** (also known as Aggregate functions): These functions accept **multiple input values** (multiple rows) and return **one single aggregated output value**.
+An example is the `SUM` function, which calculates the sum of all input values.
+Subgroups include simple aggregate functions and advanced window/analytical functions.

+*   **Nesting Functions:**
+    *   You can **nest functions** by using multiple functions together, where the **output of one function becomes the input for another function**.
+    *   This process is likened to a factory where material is processed at multiple stations, and the output of one station becomes the input for the next.
+    *   When functions are nested, the **order of execution always starts from the innermost function** and proceeds outwards.
+For example, in `LENGTH(LOWER(LEFT('Maria', 2)))`, `LEFT` is executed first, then `LOWER`, and finally `LENGTH`.

+*   **Roles in Data Professions:**
+    *   **Single-row functions** are primarily used by **Data Engineers** to clean up, transform, and manipulate data, preparing it for analysis.
+    *   **Multi-row functions** (especially aggregate functions) are mostly used by **Data Analysts** for almost every analysis task.

+*   **Importance**: Understanding these functions is crucial because they allow you to perform extensive manipulations and analyses on your data.
+***

 ## SQL Course 26: Why You Need These 5 SQL Techniques in Your SQL Project | Architecture